 The biggest visual difference here is the colour options the phone now comes in.
-Along with the usual gold, rose gold and silver there’s a new darker black option and a glossy black one.
-Sadly, the rumoured blue hue hasn’t made the cut.
+Sitting alongside the usual gold, rose gold and silver devices is a new, darker black option and a glossy black variant too.

 Both phones also feature a slightly altered camera hump.

 Being a bigger phone, the iPhone 7 Plus is larger and heavier.
 It has the same chunky bezel as before, and a 5.5-inch 1080p display opposed to a 4.7-inch version.
-It’s better for media and playing games, but it’s still a very big phone, which is hard to use comfortably in one hand.
+It’s better for media and playing games, but it’s still a sizeable phone that’s difficult to use comfortably in one hand.
 Apple has improved the screens this time around, widening the colour gamut for a more accurate representation of pictures and videos.

 Apple has upgraded the water-resistant to IP67, which means it can handle splashes (basically a light shower and the rain) without any lasting damage.
-This isn’t as water-resistant as the Samsung Galaxy S7 or Samsung Galaxy Note 7, which can both be fully submerged for 30-minutes.
+This isn’t as water-resistant as the Samsung Galaxy S7 or Samsung Galaxy Note 7, both devices that can survive being fully submerged in water for 30 minutes.

-The biggest differentiator between the two phones from Apple is their optics.
-Previous Plus models have always held the upper hand in this area due to the addition of optical image stabilisation (OIS), but the gulf seems larger this time.
+The biggest differentiator between Apple’s two phones is their optics.
+Previous Plus models have always held the upper hand in this area due to the addition of optical image stabilisation (OIS), but the gulf appears wider this time.

-While the iPhone 7 has one 12-megapixel OIS camera on the back, the iPhone 7 Plus has two of them.
-One is a wide angle lens, while the other a telephoto.
-You’ll be able to switch the two sensors, or use them combined to offer an optical zoom type of effect.
+While the iPhone 7 has one 12-megapixel OIS camera on the back, the iPhone 7 Plus has two.
+One is a wide-angle lens, while the other a telephoto.
+You’ll be able to switch the two sensors, or use them together to offer an optical zoom-type of effect.
 They’ll also be some after-the-fact refocusing of shots.